Jimmy Breslin: Career

 In 1971, Breslin spoke at Harvard's Class Day.
 Two years later, on September 6, 1973, he appeared on The Tonight Show Starring Johnny Carson alongside Glen Campbell, Don Rickles and Dom DeLuise.

 In 1977, at the height of the Son of Sam scare in New York City, the killer, later identified as David Berkowitz, addressed letters to Breslin.
 Excerpts from the letters were published and used later in Spike Lee's film Summer of Sam, which Breslin, portraying himself, bookends.
 In 2008, the Library of America selected one of Breslin's many Son of Sam articles published in the Daily News for inclusion in its two-century retrospective of American true crime writing.

-In 1978, Breslin, without significant acting experience, appeared in Joe Brooks' feature film If Ever I See You Again in a main supporting role playing "Mario Marino", the assistant to two Madison Avenue jingle composers.
-Breslin's performance received a Golden Turkey Award nomination for "Worst Performance by a Novelist".
+In 1978, Breslin, without significant acting experience, appeared in Joe Brooks' feature film If Ever I See You Again in a main supporting role playing "Mario Marino," the assistant to two Madison Avenue jingle composers.
+Breslin's performance received a Golden Turkey Award nomination for "Worst Performance by a Novelist."

 In 1985, he received a George Polk Award for Metropolitan Reporting.
 In 1986, he was awarded the Pulitzer Prize for Commentary.

 In 1986, Breslin revealed that Donald Manes, the Borough President of Queens, was involved in a kickback scheme.
-Manes later committed suicide.
+Manes later died of suicide.

 In October 1986, Breslin landed his own twice-weekly late night television show on ABC, Jimmy Breslin's People, in which he was seen interviewing poor New Yorkers at home, as well as some who were incarcerated.
 However, because many network affiliates had already committed to syndicated programming for Breslin's time slot when the new season started a month earlier, Breslin's show was often delayed or preempted altogether; even the network's flagship station WABC pushed it back from its midnight slot to 2 a.m., and would occasionally only air it one night a week.
 Disgusted, Breslin took out a full-page ad in The New York Times announcing that he was "firing the network" and would be ending the show after its December 20 broadcast (at which time his 13-week contract expired).

 In 1991, while covering the Crown Heights riot, he was beaten and robbed by a crowd of youths.

+Shortly before his death, Breslin and Pete Hamill were interviewed about their careers for the 2019 HBO documentary Breslin and Hamill: Deadline Artists.